Constructive Canonicity of Inductive Inequalities: Abstract

 \section{Abstract}

 We prove the canonicity of inductive inequalities in a constructive meta-theory, for classes of logics algebraically captured by varieties of normal and regular lattice expansions.
 This result encompasses Ghilardi-Meloni's and Suzuki's constructive canonicity results for Sahlqvist formulas and inequalities , and is based on an application of the tools of unified correspondence theory.
 Specifically, we provide an alternative interpretation of the language of the algorithm ALBA for lattice expansions: nominal and conominal variables are respectively interpreted as closed and open elements of canonical extensions of normal/regular lattice expansions, rather than as completely join-irreducible and meet-irreducible elements of perfect normal/regular lattice expansions.
 We show the correctness of ALBA with respect to this interpretation.
-From this fact, the constructive canonicity of the inequalities on which ALBA succeeds follows by a straightforward adaptation of the standard argument.
-The claimed result then follows as a consequence of the success of ALBA on inductive inequalities.\\ {\em Keywords:} Modal logic, Sahlqvist theory, algorithmic correspondence theory, constructive canonicity, lattice theory.\\ {\em Math.
-Subject Class.} 03B45, 06D50, 06D10, 03G10, 06E15.
+From this fact, the constructive canonicity of the inequalities on which ALBA succeeds follows by an adaptation of the standard argument.
+The claimed result then follows as a consequence of the success of ALBA on inductive inequalities.\\